WELLPICKS: FOOD BLOGGERS TO FOLLOW

 ELLA MILLS, DELICIOUSLY ELLA

 London-based Ella first started experimenting with healthy food while going through some serious health issues, and eventually figured she should start recording the recipes she was coming up with.
 The result has been an insanely successful blog, four subsequent cookbooks, a cafe and a line of energy balls.
-Her success is likely due to the approachability of her cooking style - all her recipes are super simple, in her videos she doesn't even use measuring cups or spoons half the time - and her food is really delicious.
-Her goal was to "show how easy it is to create beautiful, nourishing, and most importantly, delicious meals from simple, natural ingredients" and this is exactly what she does.
+Her success is likely due to the approachability of her cooking style.
+All her recipes are super simple, in her videos she doesn’t even use measuring cups or spoons half the time – and her food is really delicious.
+Her goal is to “show how easy it is to create beautiful, nourishing, and most importantly, delicious meals from simple, natural ingredients”.

 JOY MCCARTHY, JOYOUS HEALTH

 Joy has been my go-to for healthy recipes since I started focusing on healthy eating.
-As I've said, I don't enjoy following complicated recipes, so have always appreciated Joy's simple snacks and desserts in particular, as they are easy to make, hard to mess up, and genuinely taste great.
-Joy is based out of Toronto and her brand Joyous Health includes lots of great natural products along with two cookbooks, one of which, Joyous Detox, just came out this winter.
-Joy's books give a great (and super simple) background on nutrition, and include tons of delicious, foolproof recipes.
+As I’ve said, I don’t enjoy following complicated recipes, so have always appreciated Joy’s simple snacks and desserts.
+They are easy to make, hard to mess up, and genuinely taste great.
+Joy is based out of Toronto and her brand Joyous Health includes lots of great natural products along with two cookbooks.
+Joy’s books give a great background on nutrition, and include tons of delicious, foolproof recipes.

 DAVID & LUISE, GREEN KITCHEN STORIES

 How cute are these two with their personal smoothies, being in love and cooking healthy food together?
-David and Luise are a couple from Stockholme whose blog is dedicated to healthy vegetarian recipes and stunning food photography.
-When they're not traveling to remote beaches with their children, they're cooking "simple food with natural ingredients, whole grains, good fats, and lots of fruits and vegetables."
+David and Luise are food bloggers from Stockholm whose blog is dedicated to healthy vegetarian recipes and stunning food photography.
+When they’re not traveling to remote beaches with their children, they’re cooking “simple food with natural ingredients, whole grains, good fats, and lots of fruits and vegetables.”
 They too have a couple cookbooks, and are just generally fun to follow for their photos and adorable family.